Pomax/arduino-midi-recorder/README.md

 ### Reaper 6 (Cockos)

 Drag the `.mid` file onto a track.
+If you have MIDI markers, you will be given the option to import them.

+To view your automation data, open the track's piano roll and use the events picker below the keyboard.

+### Cubase 11 (Steinberg)

+Drag the `.mid` file onto a track.

+To view your automation data, open the track's piano roll and use the events picker below the keyboard.

 ### Studio One 5 (Presonus)

 Drag the `.mid` file onto a track.

+To view your automation data, select and double-click the track to open its piano roll, and use the events buttons below the piano roll/above the events pane.

+Importing markers is _technically_ possible, but it might as well not be: see https://www.youtube.com/watch?v=Se1Anm1-yaw for how needlessly complicated this is.

 ### Ableton Live 10

-Go to the `Arrangement View` and drag the `.mid` file onto a MIDI track.
+Drag the `.mid` file onto a MIDI track.

-(to _see_ the  automation, turn on the `Envelope Box` in the channel strip: click the "linked dots" icon to the right of the music note icon at the bottom of the `clip` channel strip module, then pick the control you want to see the automation for in the `Envelopes` channel strip module to the right)
+To view your automation data, open the track's piano roll and turn on the `Envelope Box` in the channel strip (click the "linked dots" icon to the right of the music note icon at the bottom of the `clip` channel strip module) then pick the control you want to see the automation for in the `Envelopes` channel strip module to the right.

+Importing markers is not possible.

 ### FL Studio 20 (Image-Line)

+FL Studio is very behind the curve when it comes to importing MIDI data, so if you're an FL Studio user:

-1. Importing note data: pretty easy.
+1. Importing note data is easy.
-1. Importing automation: really effing complicated.
+1. Importing automation is complicated.
+1. Importing pitch bend is impossible.
+1. Importing MIDI markers is impossible.

+I don't know why Image-Line decided not to make this as easy as the competition, but whatever the reasons were: those have long since stopped making sense.

-Drop your `.mid` file onto a pattern's `Piano roll` (_not_ the pattern window).
+Drag the `.mid` file onto a pattern's `Piano roll` (_not_ into the pattern window as you might expect).
 This will prompt you for which channels should be imported: import everything, and you'll have imported the note data.

-That covers the easier part, leaving the bizarrely complicated part:

-To import the automation, things get considerably more annoying than they are in Ableton: [The official documentation is here](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/automation_midiimport.htm) but that can only import CC data, so if you're also using Pitch Bend, you're out of luck, because Pitch Bend is not a CC message, but its own code (on the same footing as note on/off and CC).

-A better solution is described by user NTO [on the FL Studio forum](https://forum.image-line.com/viewtopic.php?f=100&t=163314&hilit=TypeCnvrt&p=1163949#p1163949) but even so, it's much harder than it should be and if you're an FL Studio user you should probably file a feature request.
-The more of us do, the more they'll know it's something folks care about and the more likely it is they can justify spending time on fixing MIDI importing =)
+To import CC automation, [please see the official documentation here](https://www.image-line.com/fl-studio-learning/fl-studio-online-manual/html/automation_midiimport.htm).

 ## Comments and/or questions